Methane: Properties and bonding

 Methane is a tetrahedral molecule with four equivalent C–H bonds.
 Its electronic structure is described by four bonding molecular orbitals (MOs) resulting from the overlap of the valence orbitals on C and H. The lowest-energy MO is the result of the overlap of the 2s orbital on carbon with the in-phase combination of the 1s orbitals on the four hydrogen atoms.
 Above this energy level is a triply degenerate set of MOs that involve overlap of the 2p orbitals on carbon with various linear combinations of the 1s orbitals on hydrogen.
 The resulting "three-over-one" bonding scheme is consistent with photoelectron spectroscopic measurements.

-Methane is an odorless gas and appears to be colorless.
-It does absorb visible light especially at the red end of the spectrum due to overtone bands, but the effect is only noticeable if the light path is very long.
+Methane is an odorless, colourless and transparent gas at standard temperature and pressure.
+It does absorb visible light, especially at the red end of the spectrum, due to overtone bands, but the effect is only noticeable if the light path is very long.
 This is what gives Uranus and Neptune their blue or bluish-green colors, as light passes through their atmospheres containing methane and is then scattered back out.

 The familiar smell of natural gas as used in homes is achieved by the addition of an odorant, usually blends containing tert-butylthiol, as a safety measure.
 Methane has a boiling point of −161.5 °C at a pressure of one atmosphere.
-As a gas, it is flammable over a range of concentrations (5.4–17%) in air at standard pressure.
+As a gas, it is flammable over a range of concentrations (5.4%–17%) in air at standard pressure.

-Solid methane exists in several modifications.
-Presently nine are known.
+Solid methane exists in several modifications, of which nine are known.
 Cooling methane at normal pressure results in the formation of methane I. This substance crystallizes in the cubic system (space group Fm3̅m).
 The positions of the hydrogen atoms are not fixed in methane I, i.e. methane molecules may rotate freely.
 Therefore, it is a plastic crystal.